 Supporting a healthy digestive system by feeding the good bacteria, where approximately 80% of our immune cells live, is a way HMOs support the baby immune system.

-HMOs and the Newborn Immune System
+HMOs and the newborn immune system

-The first years of life is a critical period for immune system development and nurturing early defence mechanisms is key.
+Infancy is a critical period for immune system development and nurturing early defence mechanisms is key.
 HMOs in breast milk have been shown to support the developing immune system in these four ways:

 Frequently asked questions about human milk oligosaccharides